 Field-hunting tip

-Look in evaporite deposits in saline lake beds country — that is the host setting where gaylussite typically forms.
+Look in evaporite deposits in saline lake beds country, the host setting where gaylussite typically forms.
 If you start seeing trona, nahcolite, halite in float, you are in the right ground.
 Field specimens usually show a wedge-shaped or prismatic crystals, sometimes elongated habit, so train your eye for that shape before scanning the outcrop.